 International students may not work off campus during the first academic year but may accept on-campus employment subject to certain conditions and restrictions.
 Below is a brief explanation about each type of employment authorization.
 Because individual circumstances vary, students are encouraged to make an appointment to discuss work authorization.

 The U.S. government takes working illegally very seriously.
-Do not accept or begin any employment without first contacting GEO to discuss eligibility and authorization requirements.
+Do not accept or begin any employment without first contacting ISS to discuss eligibility and authorization requirements.

 After the first academic year (two consecutive semesters), international students may engage in three types of off-campus employment:

 Optional Practical Training (OPT) is one type of work permission available to eligible F-1 students.
 It allows you to be employed in a job related to your major for up to 12 months at each education level – bachelor's, master's, and PhD – before graduation (pre-completion OPT), after graduation (post-completion OPT), or a combination thereof.
 Complex rules and guidelines dictate your eligbibiliy for OPT.
-Carefully review this information, and then contact your GEO International Student Advisor at least 3–4 months before the desired start date of your employment.
+Carefully review this information, and then contact your immigration advisor in ISS at least 3–4 months before the desired start date of your employment.

 Types of OPT: